Syria ceasefire deal reached between regime and rebels, Russia says

 Putin announced the deal at a meeting with Russian foreign and defense ministers."Reports have just arrived that several hours ago there was a development that we all have looked and worked for for so long," he said.

-• A declaration of readiness to enter into peace talks.
+Three documents had been signed, he said: the ceasefire agreement, a package of measures to oversee the ceasefire and a declaration of readiness to enter into peace talks.

-Putin said that the "agreements reached are very fragile" and that they demanded "special attention and patience."
+Putin said the "agreements reached are very fragile" and that they demanded "special attention and patience."

 Turning point